hu3agency/b3now/README.md

 The polymathProcess is an open-source framework for people to teach each other how to create a more sovereign society.

 ### Why is hu3 creating the polymathProcess?
 hu3 is creating the polymathProcess so everyone can redefine how institutions relate to us.
-We appreciate everything our society offers, but we also acknowledge that institutions have a history of pursuing power and success at the expense of people and The Planet.
+We appreciate everything our society offers, but also know that institutions have a history of pursuing power and success at the expense of people and The Planet.

 We created the polymathProcess as a relationship protocol for people to explore their creativity, learn from diverse perspectives, and add to hu3.agency’s brand story.